madisonbrown/copalring/README.md

 <b>Copal Ring</b>

 Copal Ring is a server cluster management tool which allows for rapid deployment of web applications and services.
-It is intended to provide an ideal runtime environemnt for applications written using the copal application framework.
+It is intended to provide an ideal runtime environment for applications written on the Copal Application Framework.

 OVERVIEW